JohnL3/selflearningtictactoe/README.md

 But for third moves that are the cause of it loosing it dose the same ... and while this works I realized this needs to be modified for the third moves as there is a slight difference to what goes on for third moves compared to second moves.
 And this will remove a small amount of move choices that are only bad for some moves but not others, and I want to try to only remove as few mvoes as possible.

+### Update on changes needed
+Have adjusted the javascript code to sort out the above third moves problem.
+Initial test are showing it works and I will do further tests to make sure.

 ### Things Id like to Add
 + First a option to store data so when I shut down webpage or refresh I dont loose the data allready created
 So I will either have to connect to a database or look in to local storage.